Hamidu68/dnn-acceleration/src/README.md

 In result, this code makes two .bin files. (for this example, init_weight.bin and init_input.bin files are created.)

+### sw_test.py
+Call c_generator.py and keras_generator.py and compare the result if each values of layers are same using vimdiff command. maximum error is calculated by using maximum_error.py.
+The output values of keras and C will be saved under ML-acceleration/output/model_name/output_value/.

-### sw_generator.py
+### c_generator.py
-Create a c file of the network that contains the c code of each layer and building model.
+Generate a c_verifire.cpp, the c code version of model.
-The output c file is saved in ML-acceleration/output folder.
+The output will be saved under ML-acceleration/output/model_name/.
+we run this cpp file in sw_test.py.

 ### keras_generator.py
-Calculate output values of each layer by Keras
-The output values are saved in ML-acceleration/output/{model_name}/output_value folder.
+Generate output values in Keras
+It calls keras_layer.py

 ### keras_layers.py
 Contain functions of various layers which call keras function.